jliu678/Quantify_hERV_transgene_Bulk-RNAseq/README.md

-# Quantify hERV and transgenes from Bulk-RNAseq
+# 🧬Quantify hERV and transgenes from Bulk-RNAseq
+## Introduction
-Please find in [my blog](myhugoblod) for an introduction to the project, along with the detail mathematical and biological reasoning behind the code in this repository.
+**Please find in [my blog](myhugoblod) for an introduction to the project, along with the detail mathematical and biological reasoning behind the code in this repository.**

 Briefly, we use `Salmon` to quantify the hERV and transgenes from bulk-RNAseq because of the (Bayesian) EM algorithm implenmented in `Salmon`.
 EM algorithm is advantageous in dealing with  multimaping, which is commonly seen for hERV and transgene quantification, because:
 - mathematically, EM is well suitable for estimating parameters in Gaussian Mixture Models, which is similar to the model describing multimapping